andrasnagy-data/Lun-challenge/README.md

 3. How would you modify your implementation to support other types of followers than just Users?

 Currently I use 2 tables to support the API.
-My solution relies on a "one-to-many" relationship between ("users" and "relationships").
+My solution relies on a one-to-many relationship between ("users" and "relationships").
-I would extend my solution with another table called "brands", and set up a "many-to-many" relationship between users and brands through "relationships".
+To allow for brands to follow, I would extend my solution with another table called "brands", and set up a "many-to-many" relationship between users and brands through a one-to-many between "users and "relationships", and another one-to-many between "brands" and "relationship".